Republic of Serbian Krajina: Decline

-The RSK's weakness also adversely affected its armed forces, the Vojska Srpske Krajine (VSK).
+The RSK's weakness also adversely affected its armed forces, the Serbian Army of Krajina (SVK).
 Since the 1992 ceasefire agreement, Croatia had spent heavily on importing weapons and training its armed forces with assistance from American contractors.
 In contrast, the VSK had grown steadily weaker, with its soldiers poorly motivated, trained and equipped.
 There were only about 55,000 of them to cover a front of some 600 km in Croatia plus 100 km along the border with the Bihać pocket in Bosnia.
 With 16,000 stationed in eastern Slavonia, only about 39,000 were left to defend the main part of the RSK.
 Overall, only 30,000 were capable of full mobilization, yet they faced a far stronger Croatian army.
 Also, political divisions between Hadžić and Babić occasionally led to physical and sometimes even armed confrontations between their supporters; Babić himself was assaulted and beaten in an incident in Benkovac.

 In January 1993 the revitalized Croatian army attacked the Serbian positions around Maslenica in southern Croatia which curtailed their access to the sea via Novigrad.

 In mid-1993, the RSK authorities started a campaign to formally create a United Serbian Republic.

 In a second offensive in mid-September 1993, the Croatian army overran the Medak pocket in southern Krajina in a push to regain Serb-held Croatian territory.
 The rebel Croatian Serbs brought reinforcements forward fairly quickly, but the strength of the Croatian forces proved superior.
 The Croatian offensive was halted by a combination of a battalion of Canadian peacekeepers from the second battalion of Princess Patricia's Canadian Light Infantry (PPCLI) reinforced by a Company of French peacekeepers, combined with international diplomacy.
 Hadžić sent an urgent request to Belgrade for reinforcements, arms, and equipment.
 In response, around 4,000 paramilitaries under the command of Vojislav Šešelj (the White Eagles) and "Arkan" (the Serb Volunteer Guard) arrived to bolster the VSK.

 General elections were held in the RSK on 12 December 1993, with a second round of the presidential election on 23 January 1994.
 Martić received 54,000 fewer votes than Babić in the first round, but went on to win the second round with 104,234 votes.